-LEGENDS FC G98 plays in the Southern California Development Soccer League (SCDSL) and Far West Regional League (FWRL).
-We also compete in the Pacific Development National Premier League (PDNPL).
+LEGENDS FC G98 plays in the Southern California Development Soccer League (SCDSL) and has been accepted in to the Play-In-Round Qualifers for the New California Regional League.
+We finished 2nd in the (Girls U14) Pacific Development National Premier League (PDNPL).
 We currently practice at both Ayala Sports Park in Chino and Veterans Sports Park in Pomona.
-We have great team manager Jeanine Goff.
-We are currently looking for a few key players for our roster.
+We have great team manager Jeanine Goff and a supportive group of parents.
 For information about our team please contact Jeanine Goff by sending a message from our contact page.

 JOSH HODGES BIO:

 Licensing/Certification: National "A" License, United States Soccer Federation

 Coaching & Playing Experience: Coach of #1 Ranked Back-2-Back National Cup Champion Legends FC GU17 Team 2010-11; Director of Coaching, Glendora Football Club; Former Men’s Assistant College Coach, Azusa Pacific University; Former Boys & Girls Varsity Coach, Glendora High School; Collegiate player, Azusa Pacific University.

 Professional Experience: GCSA soccer company owner; Former General Manager of "The Arena" Indoor Sports Complex; Founder & Director of Coaching, GFC Soccer Program; PDL Franchise Owner, LA Legends/LA Storm.

 During his short tenure in Glendora, Josh Hodges has developed many players for the high school, collegiate, semi-professional, olympic development program, and the national ID2 programs.
 Josh Hodges is committed to building a club soccer program the right way, where players can start when they are young and be truly developed through the professional ranks.